canisat/canipy/README.md

 1. Connect the tuner to the computer.
 2. Open the main program to start the CaniPy UI.
-3. Verify the device's COM/TTY port path.
+3. Select and verify the device's COM/TTY port path from the drop-down menu.
 See below for guidance depending on your operating system.
-If the device is using a different path, change it first in the top-left input box.
+If the device is using a different path, you may change it by typing in the device port box.
-4. Select the corresponding device from the drop-down menu and power it on.
+4. Select the corresponding device type from the drop-down menu underneath to connect and power it on.
-5. Change channels if needed by entering the channel number on the channel input field and clicking the button underneath.
+5. Change channels if needed by entering the channel number on the channel input field and clicking the button on the right.
+6. Mute and unmute the audio by going to "File" > "Mute".
-6. Power off when done.
+7. Close the program when done.

 ### Windows